 Paddy farmers' decision-making and productivity might be improved by the use of information and communication technologies (ICTs) in agriculture.
 Nevertheless, farmers face a number of obstacles that prevent efficient use of the many digital instruments that are available.

-Aims:A study on “Constraints faced by Kaithal and Fatehabad paddy growers in using Information and Communication Technologies (ICTs)” was conducted in Kaithal and Fatehabad district of Haryana.
+Aims:A study on “Constraints faced by paddy growers in using ICTs” was conducted in Kaithal and Fatehabad district of Haryana, India.

 Study Design: Exploratory research design of the study.